pedrohrb7/Searching4/README.md

 ### `About the project`

 Our app consists in a web application where you can search for a tweet typing a word.
 For example, if you type "reactjs" you will get a list(array) of posts with this term in specific as result.

 The home page will start the application searching a word pre configured at 'getInitialSearch'.

+#### `Details`:
+- isUserVerified = true - verified icon get secondary(Material-Ui) color
+- Button 'See More' refers to original post not to the retweeted post

 ### `About API`